 During transport operations, collected juvenile fish will be bypassed back to the river if the number of collected fish exceeds or is expected to exceed the facility and barge holding capacities.
 Holding for transportation will resume when adequate capacities are available to hold and transport fish according to transportation program criteria.
 Maximum holding time and loading criteria will not be exceeded without CENWW review and approval.
 Marked or PIT tagged fish will be released to the river if they are part of an approved research study or Smolt Monitoring Program (SMP) travel time evaluation.
 Specifics of the transportation program may be altered during the transportation season based on recommendations from the TMT.

-Lower Granite, Little Goose, Lower Monumental: All juvenile fish collected, with the exception of those marked for in-river studies, shall be transported once transport operations begin (paragraph 3.1.).
+All juvenile fish collected, with the exception of those marked for in-river studies, shall be transported once transport operations begin (paragraph 3.1.).

 The collection of fish for transport will commence on the agreed-to start dates at Lower Granite, Little Goose and Lower Monumental dams.
 Barging of fish will begin the following day and collected juvenile fish will be transported by barge from each facility on a daily or every-other-day basis (depending on the number of fish) throughout the migration season.
 Transportation operations will be carried out at each project in accordance with all relevant FPP operating criteria.